natcap/invest.users-guide/source/the_need_for.rst

    Figure 3.
 Stages of a natural capital approach to informing decision making.

-Table 2 below provides some concrete examples of how the general approach can be used to inform different types of decisions.
+Figure 5 below provides some concrete examples of how the general approach can be used to inform different types of decisions.

 .. figure:: ./the_need_for_images/decison_context_table.png
    :alt: schematic
    :align: center

-   Table 2.
+   Figure 5.
 Examples of how the Natural Capital Project has used an ecosystem services approach to inform decisions across a variety of contexts.
 The columns in this table map onto the stages of the natural capital approach illustrated in Figure 3 above.

 A work in progress